Professional translators stick like glue to this 5-step translation process.

-If the project deadline is such that there isn’t enough time to complete all these language translation process steps, something has to give.
+If the project deadline is such that there isn’t enough time to complete all these translation steps, something has to give.

-And that something is inevitably the quality control steps 3 to 5.
+And that something is inevitably the quality assurance steps 3 to 5.
 The translator will be forced to rush, or even worse omit, the accuracy check and/or the final review of wording.

-More generally, if a translator is feeling stressed due to time pressure, his/her translation quality is likely to drop away.
+More generally, when translators are feeling stressed due to time pressure, their translation quality is likely to drop away.

-Precisely because translation requires complex mental processing, translators need to be sharp, focused and have a clear mind.
+Precisely because translation requires complex mental processing, translators need to be relaxed, focused and have a clear mind.